 I felt frustrated and misunderstood.

-When she started my sex education at seven years old, I was amused, but also disappointed.
-She thought this was going to answer my question about ‘how things work’.
+When she started my sex education at seven years old, I was amused, and also disappointed.
+She thought this would answer my question about ‘how things work’.

 I wanted to hear how the world worked, about the laws of the universe, and the power and effects of the energy surrounding us.